 Lake Tahoe is a beautiful place to visit any time of the year, but it’s especially beautiful in early summer.
 With daily highs averaging around 70 degrees Fahrenheit, you’re going to want to get outside and enjoy the beautiful weather.
 There are so many activities that you can do with your friends and family that will bring out the best memories from your trip.
 Let’s take a look at some early summer activities in North Lake Tahoe.

 Winter in Lake Tahoe is full of snow sports and other cold-weather attractions, and summer is the perfect time to enjoy all of your favorite water or hiking activities.
 But early summer is a great time to look for both winter and summer activities in the same place.
 Because of the elevation, you might be able to ski one day and take a boat tour the next!
-Here how the climate works and some things to do during this tween season.
+Here is how the climate works and some things to do during this tween season.

 Early Summer Skiing

 If there has been a snowy winter or the snowstorms continue into May, you could end up seeing a very long ski season.
 Lake Tahoe does sometimes see a tiny amount of snowfall—.2″— even in June!
 It doesn’t seem like much.
 Still, when you consider Lake Tahoe gets around 190″ per winter season, there is already enough on the ground to make that .2″ a soft powdery addition.